Seattle Metropolitans

 The Metropolitans folded in 1924 when a replacement for the Seattle Ice Arena could not be found.
-Seattle's next team eligible to win the Stanley Cup, the NHL expansion Seattle Kraken, began play in 2021.
+Seattle's next team eligible to win the Stanley Cup, the NHL expansion Seattle Kraken, began play in 2021, and have honored the Metropolitans in various ways since.

 History

 The Metropolitans were formed in 1915 as an expansion team by Frank and Lester Patrick, the owners of the Pacific Coast Hockey Association.
 The team's name was derived from the Metropolitan Building Company, the entity that built the Seattle Ice Arena on the University of Washington's Metropolitan Tract property.

 A long simmering player war between the NHA and PCHA exploded once again in 1915 when the Patricks caught the Ottawa Senators trying to poach Vancouver's best player, Cyclone Taylor.
 In response, the Patricks raided the Toronto Blueshirts, signing Eddie Carpenter, Frank Foyston, Hap Holmes, Jack Walker and Cully Wilson for the Metropolitans.
 The Blueshirts had won the Stanley Cup in 1914 and this immediately provided Seattle with a competitive squad.
 To complete the roster, Pete Muldoon signed forward Bobby Rowe and offered a tryout to center Bernie Morris who had both been reserves the previous season in Victoria and cut by the team that summer.
 Muldoon immediately moved Rowe to defense, where he thrived, and Morris quickly made the team, scoring the game-winning goal in the Metropolitans' first game and eventually becoming a 5-time PCHA All-Star.
 Roy Rickey was signed a few weeks into the inaugural season after he was released by Vancouver.
-The Metropolitans signed Jim Riley just prior to the 1916-17 season after he, too, was cut by Victoria.
+The Metropolitans signed Jim Riley just prior to the 1916–17 season after he, too, was cut by Victoria.

 In an era of one-year contracts and rampant player movement, the Metropolitans roster remained relatively stable.
 With a typical roster of nine skaters, the Metropolitans had seven players spend seven or more seasons in Seattle.
 Foyston, Walker and Rowe played all nine campaigns while Morris, Holmes and Rickey spent eight years with the Metropolitans and Jim Riley seven, missing 1918 while serving overseas in World War I.

 The team's official scorer was Royal Brougham, who covered the Metropolitans, Sonics, Seahawks and Mariners during his 68-year career at the Seattle Post-Intelligencer.

 First U.S. Stanley Cup

 Seattle won the 1917 championship by defeating the National Hockey Association's Montreal Canadiens three games to one by a combined score of 23–11.
 The heavily favored Canadiens trounced the Metropolitans in Game 1, despite arriving in Seattle the same morning.
-The Metropolitans would storm back to win Games 2, 3, and 4, outscoring Montreal 19-3.
+The Metropolitans would storm back to win Games 2, 3, and 4, outscoring Montreal 19–3.
 Fourteen of Seattle's goals were scored by Bernie Morris (including six in Game 4 alone).
 Games 1 and 3 were played under PCHA rules, including seven players per side, forward passing in the neutral zone, and no substitution for penalized players.
 Games 2 and 4 were played under NHA rules, including six players per side, no forward passing, and substitutions allowed.